Mealpro Acquires Kidneysoft To Revolutionize Nutrition And Education For Renal Failure Patients

-MealPro orders are packed in a thermal insulated box, and shipped directly to the customer's doorstep.

-MealPro seeks to pave the way for patient access to healthy pre-cooked meals.
-This alliance enhances MealPro's ability to better serve specialized food markets.

-CITRUS HEIGHTS, CALIFORNIA, UNITED STATES, February 6, 2024 /EINPresswire / -- MealPro ( ), the market leader in providing nutritionally-balanced, prepackaged meals, is delighted to announce its strategic acquisition of KidneySoft, an online platform specializing in resources and information for Chronic Kidney Disease patients.
+MealPro ( ), the market leader in providing nutritionally balanced, prepackaged meals, is delighted to announce its strategic acquisition of KidneySoft, an online platform specializing in resources and information for Chronic Kidney Disease patients.

 The acquisition of KidneySoft by MealPro brings together MealPro's culinary and nutritional expertise with KidneySoft's educational prowess.
 This synergistic alliance aims to provide patients going through all stages of renal failure kidney friendly meals and up-to-date patient information.

-Andy Sartori of MealPro said, "We are thrilled to integrate KidneySoft into our platform.
-We have been partners with them for over a year and they have helped build our medical meals division so it just makes sense to bring them into our family."
+Andy Sartori, the CEO of MealPro said, "We are thrilled to integrate KidneySoft into our platform.
+We have been partners with them for over a year and they have helped build our medical meals division so it just makes sense to bring them into our family.

 About MealPro